 First, the padding on the back and on the straps means it's a really comfortable backpack that's easy to wear.
 It doesn't cause friction on your shoulders or overly strain your neck.

 Second, there's space for a lot of stuff inside.
-There are individual little slots for pens and pencils, smartphones and other little daily carry items in the front comparment, with a section at the back for carrying your laptop or iPad.
+There are individual little slots for pens and pencils, smartphones and other little daily carry items in the front compartment, with a section at the back for carrying your laptop or iPad.

 Third, there's a camo option, in addition to all the other colours that definitely aren't just plain black or grey.
 There are bright blue, kaki, mint green, dark green and dark blue versions as well as the usual light grey and dark grey colour-ways.